Andrewneteye4343/scDock/README.md

 bash main.sh config.yaml

 Preparation:
-1. First, please follow the README in our Essential environment/.
+1. [Mandatory] First, please follow the README in our Essential environment/.
-2. Then, please follow the README in our Essential functions/.
+2. [Mandatory] Then, please follow the README in our Essential files/.
-3. If you want to use FDA compounds as drug library, we can follow the README in our
+3. [Optional] If you want to use FDA compounds as drug library, we can follow the README in our FDA parent compounds_202509/.